Fees for Official Certificates and Record Services Increased

 Vital Statistics Services helps the public file and access vital records.
 Vital records include birth, death, fetal death, marriage, divorce and other related data.
 Vital events are filed with the registrar in the county of occurrence and then are recorded with the state.

 Looking to Request a Certificate?

 Our office provides certified copies of birth, marriage, death and divorce certificates for events occurring in Wyoming.

-8am-4pm, Monday-Friday (except on official state holidays)
+(Closed on state holidays)

 Our office is at 2300 Capitol Ave in Cheyenne on the first floor of the Hathaway Building, Room 175.
 The building is located 100 yards south of the Wyoming State Capitol and is across the street from the Wyoming Supreme Court Building.
 Enter our building at the main entrance (look for the statue of former Wyoming Governor Stan Hathaway) and after a few steps turn right to find our office entrance.

 - File birth, death, fetal death, marriage, and divorce certificates

 - Issue certified copies of birth, death, fetal death, marriage, and divorce certificates